python/cpython/Doc/library/functions.rst

    :func:`sys.breakpointhook` can be set to some other function and :func:`breakpoint` will automatically call that, allowing you to drop into the debugger of choice.
-   If :func:`sys.breakpointhook` is not available to be called, this function will raise :exc:`RuntimeError`.
+   If :func:`sys.breakpointhook` is not accessible, this function will raise :exc:`RuntimeError`.

    .. audit-event:: builtins.breakpoint breakpointhook breakpoint